Manage like an engineer

 8. Depending on the context, these may also be referred to as “business decision records” (BDRs).

-9. Taking the metaphor further, there’s no reason why a manager’s workflow couldn’t have its own “CI”, in the sense that automated checks could keep a high bar for, for example, decision making by ensuring necessary stakeholders were consulted, that ample opportunity was offered to provide feedback, etc. We use this lightly in some places to encourage inclusive language or readability of documentation.
+9. Taking the metaphor further, there’s no reason why a manager’s workflow couldn’t have its own “CI”, in the sense that automated checks could keep a high bar for, for example, decision making by ensuring necessary stakeholders were consulted, that ample opportunity was offered to provide feedback, and so on We use this lightly in some places to encourage inclusive language or readability of documentation.

 Originally published January 10, 2023 | View revision history